GPT-FL: Generative Pre-trained Model-Assisted Federated Learning

-\textbf{Baselines and Evaluation Metrics.} We compare \texttt{GPT-FL} against three categories of baselines: 1) standard FL methods without the use of public or generated synthetic data -- FedAvg, FedProx, and Scaffold; 2) FL methods that involve the use of public data -- MOON, FedDF, DS-FL, and Fed-ET; and 3) FL methods that utilize generated synthetic data -- FedGen and DynaFed\footnote{We did not compare with FedFTG because its code is not open-source, and we could not reproduce their results following the paper.}.
+\textbf{Data Heterogeneity.} CIFAR-10 and CIFAR-100 are heterogeneously partitioned among 100 clients using the Dirichlet distribution $Dir_K(\alpha)$ with $\alpha=0.1$ and $\alpha=0.5$, respectively, following prior studies~\cite{Cho2022HeterogeneousEK}.
+For the smaller Flowers102 dataset, we similarly partition it into 50 subsets.
+Google Speech Command dataset is inherently non-IID, distributed across 2,618 speaker IDs.
+Following the previous work~\cite{Zhang2022FedAudioAF}, we partition the ESC-50 dataset into 100 subsets using $Dir_K(\alpha)$ where $\alpha=0.1$. \textbf{Baselines and Evaluation Metrics.} We compare \texttt{GPT-FL} against three categories of baselines: 1) standard FL methods without the use of public or generated synthetic data -- FedAvg, FedProx, and Scaffold; 2) FL methods that involve the use of public data -- FedDF, DS-FL, and Fed-ET; and 3) FL methods that utilize generated synthetic data -- FedGen and DynaFed\footnote{We did not compare with FedFTG because its code is not open-source, and we could not reproduce their results following the paper.}.
 We use the test accuracy of the trained model as our evaluation metric.
 We run experiments with three different random seeds and report the average and standard deviation.
-The details of the hyper-parameter selection of each dataset and experiment are described in Appendix.
+The details of the hyper-parameter selection of each dataset and experiment are described in Appendix~\ref{hyper}.